 District spokeswoman Jill Moberley said the teachers drove three students to a rival high school Oct.
 3 for a prank involving placing plastic forks in the lawn and paper cups on a fence.
 A report said a Belmont student was punched in the face during the prank.

-The spokeswoman said students are not allowed to be in employees' personal vehicles without advance permission.
+Students aren't allowed in employees' personal vehicles without advance permission.